Detail of a hand-knotted Persian rug in deep maroon, caught in dramatic side-light

 Carpetstory is a small attempt to make people look down again.
 Not at the rug — at the eight months it took, and the hands that took them.

-AashritAashrit Anand, Founder
+AashritAashrit Garg, Founder

-VII — In the world
+VI — In the world

 Where they live.